-The Canadian Wildlife Federation’s mission is to conserve and inspire the conservation of Canada’s wildlife and habitats for the use and enjoyment of all and we could not think of anyone better to talk to about How To Create An Eco-Friendly Garden To Attract Birds & Bees.
+Birds and bees are so important to the health of our gardens, here's a look at How To Create An Eco-Friendly Garden To Attract Birds & Bees!
+The Canadian Wildlife Federation’s mission is to conserve and inspire the conservation of Canada’s wildlife and habitats for the use and enjoyment of all and we could not think of anyone better to talk to about this subject.

 Creating a Beautiful and Beneficial Garden

 One of their initiatives is to certify wildlife-friendly gardens across Canada to acknowledge the great work people are taking on in their yards at school & at home to help wildlife.